-- 1) Urbanized Areas not shown are not participating in 10% ADA set-aside policy. - 2) Formula based on three factors weighted as shown: a) Operator's Annual Demand Response Expenses (40%); b) Operators Demand Response Ridership (40%); and c) Operator's Annual Overall Ridership (20%) - 3) To calculate funding amounts, multiply 10% of related urbanized area revenue estimate against percentages shown for operators in that urbanized area. - 4) GGBHTD share split with Marin County Transit per agreement between the two operators.
+- 1) Updated with 2014 NTD reporting - 2) Urbanized Areas not shown are not participating in 10% ADA set-aside policy. - 2) Formula based on three factors weighted as shown: a) Operator's Annual Demand Response Expenses (40%); b) Operators Demand Response Ridership (40%); and c) Operator's Annual Overall Ridership (20%) - 3) To calculate funding amounts, multiply 10% of related urbanized area revenue estimate against percentages shown for operators in that urbanized area. - 4) GGBHTD share split with Marin County Transit per agreement between the two operators.
 40/60 split. - 5) If operator was eligible for funds in multiple UA's, we used GIS spatial analysis to calculate percentage of operator's share (based on no. of stops) in each UA.

-An operator may use its share of the FTA Section 5307 set-aside for capital purposes or preventive maintenance if the operator can certify that:
+An operator may use its share of the FTA Section 5307 set-aside for other Score 16 projects if the operator can certify that:

-- Their ADA paratransit operating costs are fully funded in its proposed annual budget; - For jointly funded paratransit services, operators' FTA Section 5307 ADA setaside shares have been jointly considered in making decisions on ADA service levels and revenues.
+- Their ADA paratransit operating costs are fully funded in its proposed annual budget; - For jointly-funded paratransit services, operators' FTA Section 5307 ADA set-aside shares have been jointly considered in making decisions on ADA service levels and revenues.

-If MTC is satisfied with the operator's certification, the operator may re-program its set-aside for any unfunded transit capital projects or preventive maintenance.
+If MTC is satisfied with the operator's certification, the operator may re-program its set-aside for any Score 16 project(s), including those projects funded under FG caps.
 To ensure that the Section 5307 10% set-aside funding is duly considered for annual ADA paratransit needs, there will be no multi-year programming of the 10% ADA set-aside to capital-only purposes.

 d) Lifeline Set-Aside: MAP-21 eliminated the Job Access and Reverse Commute (JARC) program (Section 5316) and combined JARC functions and funding with the Urbanized Area Formula (Section 5307) and the Non-urbanized Area Formula (Section 5311) programs.
-JARC projects were made eligible for 5307 funding, and 3.07% of 5307 appropriations will be apportioned by the JARC low-income formula.
+JARC projects were made eligible for 5307 funding, and 3.07% of 5307 appropriations are apportioned by the JARC low-income formula.
 However, there are no minimum or maximum amounts that can be programmed for JARC projects.